jaimetur/PhotoMigrator/README.md

 -h,   --help
         show this help message and exit
--v,   --version
-        Show the script name, version, and date, then exit.
 -z,   --zip-folder <ZIP_FOLDER>
         Specify the Zip folder where the Zip files are placed.
 If this option is omitted, unzip of input files will be skipped.